ntop/PF_RING/doc/modules/accolade.rst

 - Using the pfring_add_hw_rule() API.

-Example of setting the default action to 'forward':
+When using the pfring_add_hw_rule() API, as first action we need to set the default behaviour for packets, this can be 'pass' or 'drop'.
+Example:

 .. code-block:: c

-   hw_filtering_rule r = {0};
+   hw_filtering_rule r;
    r.rule_family_type = accolade_default;
    r.rule_family.accolade_rule.action = accolade_pass;
    pfring_add_hw_rule(pd, &r);

+In order to set a filtering rule, we need to create a rule and assign a rule ID, which is a unique identifier for the rule.
+A standard Accolade firmware supports up to 32 rules, with IDs from 0 to 31.
+Enhanced Accolade firmwares for 100 Gbit adapters can support up to 1000 rules, with IDs from 0 to 999.
-Example of setting a filtering rule with 'drop' action for an IPv4 packet we received:
+Example of setting a filtering rule with 'drop' action for an IPv4 packet:

 .. code-block:: c